 Total Quality Management Implementation and Systems

-When planning and implementing a total quality management system or quality management strategy, there is no one solution for every situation.
+When planning and implementing a total quality management system or quality management strategy, there is no one solution for every situation or workplace.

 Each organization is unique in terms of the culture, management practices, and the processes used to create and deliver its products and services.
-The quality management strategy will then vary from organization to organization; however, a set of primary elements should be present in some format.
+Quality management strategy vary from organization to organization; however, a set of primary elements should be present in some format.

 Generic Strategy Model for Implementing TQM Systems